 We have a diverse body of faculty researchers.
-Below are brief profiles introducing you to just a few of the folks you will meet at the ECE Industry Forum 2017.
+Below are brief profiles introducing you to just a few of the folks you will meet here.
 Check out our faculty directory for detailed faculty profiles from across our department.

 Kurtis Cantley, Electrical and Computer Engineering Department